syedcoder786/marrfa-assignment/README.md

-# 🍌 Meal Listing Application
+# Meal Listing Application

-Welcome to Go Bananas, a meal listing application that helps you explore, search, and favorite meals from a variety of cuisines! 🍽️
+Welcome to Marrfa, a meal listing application that helps you explore, search, and favorite meals from a variety of cuisines! 🍽️

 ## 🚀 Features